4 min read

 You can look at your workforce’s skills and workload, for example, to understand if they are being over or under-utilised.
 Management might be another area to consider.
 Because, as the saying goes, people don’t leave bad jobs, they leave bad bosses.

-Finally, look at your pay and bonus packages, as remuneration ties closely with employee engagement.
+Finally, look at your pay, benefits and bonus packages, as remuneration ties closely with employee engagement.
 Ensure you give appropriate raises, performance-based rewards and bonuses.

-Most organisations will use a mix of lagging and leading indicators at different times and in differing contexts.
+Most organisations will use a mix of lagging and leading indicators at different times and in different contexts.
 The ratio of each metric largely depends on each use case and department.
-Additionally, one department’s lagging indicator might be another one’s leading indicator.
+One department’s lagging indicator might be another one’s leading indicator.

 A marketing department might see a new sales lead as proof that their campaign has worked (a lagging indicator for their team).
 However, the sales team will use this as a leading indicator, working towards closing a deal.